 The second way to save money in the kitchen, is to eat everything.
 If your recipe called for 1/2 can of something, don’t toss the other half – figure out how to use it up before it goes bad.
-Onions, lettuce, pasta sauce, and such things.
+Half of an onion can be wrapped and used next meal.
+Half jar of pasta sauce can be used for a small, quick pizza.
 Maybe you baked 8 potatoes and only used 6 for supper.
-Make hash browns for breakfast.
+Use the extra potatoes to make hash browns for breakfast.
 Figure out how to stop wasting good food.
 It takes a bit more time, but we can all improve.

 7. Keep track of cost as you shop.